I14Y-ch/CHOP-importer/README.md

 - `RESPONSIBLE_PERSON_GIVENNAME`: Given name for responsible person
 - `RESPONSIBLE_PERSON_FAMILYNAME`: Family name for responsible person
 - `RESPONSIBLE_PERSON_EMAIL`: Email for responsible person
+- `TEMPLATES_DIR`: Folder containing description and title in different languages in `.md` files

 The CHOP API provides the codeListEntries.
 The title and description for the concept are defined in the `templates` folder for different languages as `.md` files.
 The placeholder `{YEAR}` in those file will be replaced by the provided `CHOP_YEAR` env variable.